Alice C. Linsley

-The oldest section of I Enoch - "The Watchers" - dates only to about 300 BC.
+The oldest section of I Enoch - "The Watchers" - dates between 300-220 BC.
 Here we read:

 Watchers appear in literature that post-dates the earliest material in Genesis.
 They are mentioned in Vedic (Sanskrit) texts that speak of gods begetting children with humans.
 They appear in the Gilgamesh Epic, in the Lamech scrolls, and in the Book of Enoch which states that 200 "Watchers" descended to earth in the time of Jared, son of Mahalalel, and instructed men in the arts and sciences.

 The term "watchers" appears in the book of Daniel which has a Babylonian context with its emphasis on the sacred number seven.
 This tradition is later than the material found in the parts of Genesis that emphasize the binary feature: male-female (Gen. 2), "two of every sort" (Gen. 6).

 Is Enoch, who did not taste death, a deified elder or an angel?
 If it can be proven that the deified elders and angels alike were understood to be watching the activities of humans, the confusion can be resolved very nicely.
 A deified ruler is regarded as an angelic being.

 Analysis of the kinship pattern of the Genesis king lists points to an older, less mystical, tradition that places Adam and Enoch in the same generation as founding "fathers" of the ruler-priest lines (Habiru/Hebrew).
 This is evident in Psalm 8:4 which parallels Enoch and Adam:

 What is man (enoch) that you are mindful of him,

 or the son of man (ben adam) that you care for him?